-Over the next three years, a new Treesilience program will be growing in St. Louis City and North St. Louis County.
-The Nature Conservancy, Forest ReLeaf of Missouri and Davey Tree Expert Company have been awarded a State Urban Forest Resilience grant from the National Association of State Foresters, and a Landscape Scale Restoration grant from the USDA Forest Service to support the buildout of the program.
-These grants together have helped to establish Treesilience in St. Louis, a tree health and youth green jobs initiative.
+The Nature Conservancy, Forest ReLeaf of Missouri and Davey Tree Expert Company were awarded a State Urban Forest Resilience grant from the National Association of State Foresters and a Landscape Scale Restoration grant from the USDA Forest Service that has supported the buildout of the program.
+These grants together have helped to establish the national tree health and youth green jobs initiative.

-“We’re experiencing a great deal of canopy loss in St. Louis due to the Emerald Ash Borer,” says Rebecca Weaver, TNC’s cities program manager.
-“Through public-private partnerships with conservationists, local governments, community organizations and the public health sector, this new initiative will support a youth green jobs program, and conduct science-based, community-driven and equitable canopy restoration throughout St. Louis.”
+“We’re experiencing a great deal of canopy loss in St. Louis due to the emerald ash borer,” says Rebecca Weaver, TNC’s cities program manager.
+“Through public-private partnerships with conservationists, local governments, community organizations and the public health sector, this new initiative supports a youth green jobs program and conducts science-based, community-driven and equitable canopy restoration throughout St. Louis.”

-The program will address dead, dying or hazardous trees on public lands in the City of St. Louis and on private lands of interested homeowners in North St. Louis County.
-Trees will be removed and replaced through local contracting, community-based replanting and stewardship education.
+Treesilience addresses dead, dying or hazardous trees on public lands in the City of St. Louis and on private lands of interested homeowners in north St. Louis County.
+The initiative includes a focus on ash trees susceptible to the emerald ash borer, which has caused millions of dollars in damage across Missouri since its discovery in the state in 2008.
+Trees are removed and replaced through local contracting, community-based replanting and stewardship education.

 “A healthy urban tree canopy means better air quality for our residents, which reduces rates of asthma.
 It helps save money on heating and cooling bills.
 It reduces the heat island effect and makes being outdoors more pleasant in the summer.
-It makes our neighborhoods safer and more attractive,” said Chris Krehmeyer, president and CEO of Beyond Housing, a Treesilience project partner.
+It makes our neighborhoods safer and more attractive,” says Chris Krehmeyer, president and CEO of Beyond Housing, a Treesilience project partner in St. Louis County.
 “All of these benefits are part of a comprehensive approach to strengthening our community.”

-Rebecca states the costs of tree removal are prohibitive for many homeowners, and standing dead trees could pose threats to homes and people as major weather events continue to increase due to climate change.
+Weaver says the costs of tree removal are prohibitive for many homeowners, and standing dead trees could threaten homes and people as major weather events continue to increase due to climate change.
 Additionally, these trees stand in places where new, healthy trees could be planted.

-“Our community trees provide us significant benefits, and we believe that everyone deserves access not only to trees and greenspaces but to healthy trees and green spaces," Rachel Holmes, TNC's urban forestry strategist.
+“Our community trees provide us significant benefits, and we believe that everyone deserves access not only to trees and greenspaces but to healthy trees and green spaces," Rachel Holmes, TNC's urban forestry strategist, says.
 "Treesilience is a growing national initiative to level the planting field and eliminate the barriers to healthy tree canopy.
-We do this through mature tree pruning, removals, and site preparation—especially in communities with lower canopy coverage.”
+We do this through mature tree pruning, removals and site preparation—especially in communities with lower canopy coverage.”

-“Our Canopy Crew will train emerging conservation professionals to evaluate the health of standing ash trees to identify trees to be replaced and communities interested in stewarding replacement trees,” says Meridith Perkins, executive director of Forest ReLeaf of Missouri.
+“Our Canopy Crew trains emerging conservation professionals to evaluate the health of standing ash trees to identify trees to be replaced and communities interested in stewarding replacement trees,” says Meridith Perkins, executive director of Forest ReLeaf of Missouri.

-She says Treesilience will help to support the Canopy Crew Program and will hire local youth to advance this project’s goals and increase green jobs training opportunities in the region.
+She says Treesilience helps support the Canopy Crew Program, which hires local youth to advance the project’s goals and increase green jobs training opportunities in the region.

-Removal of the trees will be completed by project partner Davey Tree Expert Company, and stump grinding will be completed through local contractors from the community.
-As part of the work, Davey staff will engage the Canopy Crew in career exposure activities during the removal and treatment process.
+Davey Tree Expert Company handles the tree removals, and stump grinding is done through local contractors from the community.
+As part of the work, Davey staff engages the Canopy Crew in career exposure activities during the removal and treatment process.

 For every tree removed, the team will replant two trees through Forest ReLeaf of Missouri’s tree nursery and giveaway program.
 The Canopy Crew will continue to support the community throughout the tree planting process and afterward through the replacement trees’ establishment period.